 For Trials involving medicinal products the Medicines for Human Use (Clinical Trials) Regulations 2004 is the law within the UK.
 All medical devices in the UK market must comply with device-specific legislation, as governed by the Medical Devices Regulations 2002.

 A research site is defined as the single organisation responsible for conducting the research at a particular locality.
 The research site is not necessarily the location where research activities will actually take place.
-For example, an entire NHS Trust is a named site; e.g. Barts Health NHS Trust would be the named site, even if the only place it is happening is the Royal London Hospital for example.
+For example, an entire NHS Trust is a named site; e.g. Barts Health NHS Trust would be the named site, even if the only place it is happening is at the Royal London Hospital.
 Similarly, in a research study conducted by practice nurses from GP practices, interviews with participants may take place in the participant's home, but the research site would be the GP practice.
 Research sites are organisations responsible for participant-related research procedures specified in the protocol - including recruitment and informed consent.
 Referral of a patient for assessment and possible recruitment is not part of the conduct of the study.

 A ‘Participant Identification Centre (PIC)’ is not classified as a site; it is used to inform potential participants about a study (such as putting up a poster in a waiting room to advertise a study), on the basis of which the potential participants may choose to contact the researcher should they wish.
 There are no research activities taking place at a PIC.

 Depending on the nature of the study, you may need sponsorship and/or REC approval.
 In addition to relevant UK approvals, the study must be approved according to local Laws, Regulations and Guidelines.
 You will need to liaise with the international organisation you intend to name as a research site and request guidance from them as to the local requirements for research approvals.